kaustubhsant/CSC591-DevOps-Project/Readme.md

 #Build component
-The build component details, script files can be found on [Build Component](https://github.com/kaustubhsant/CSC591-DevOps-Project/tree/M1-build).
+The Build component details, script files can be found on [Build Component](https://github.com/kaustubhsant/CSC591-DevOps-Project/tree/M1-build).

 #Test and Analysis component
-The test and analysis component details, script files can be found on [Test and Analysis Component](https://github.com/kaustubhsant/CSC591-DevOps-Project/tree/M2-test).
+The Test and Analysis component details, script files can be found on [Test and Analysis Component](https://github.com/kaustubhsant/CSC591-DevOps-Project/tree/M2-test).

 #Deployment component
-The deployment component is in progress.
+The Deployment component details, script files can be found on [Deployment](https://github.com/kaustubhsant/CSC591-DevOps-Project/tree/M3-Deployment).